fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     cfg.refmethod  = 'avg';
     data = ft_preprocessing(cfg, data);

 ## Eye artifact removal with ICA

-For estimating the ICA components it is best to use as much data as possible.
+And we are already in step *5. project out eye artifacts (e.g. using ICA or DSS)*.
+A reliable ICA decomposition requires as much data as possible.
 Also, the spatial distribution of the eye artifacts will not be different in the different experimental conditions.
 To improve the estimate and to make sure that you are removing the same eye activity in all conditions,  you should combine data from the different runs/conditions.

+As a rule of thumb, [Groppe et al., 2009](https://doi.org/10.1016/j.neuroimage.2008.12.038) empirically found that only 50% of the IC were found as reliable when the number of time points per EEG channel^2 was around 0.2.

 We concatenate all trials into one matrix to compute the rank of the data, this helps to constrain the number of independent components.